-A more recent paper by the Hardell group was released in 2013 from a 2007 to 2009 population-based case-control study of all Swedish regions examining the risk of meningioma brain tumors from exposure to mobile and cordless phones (39).
-The study included 390 meningioma cases from 6 Swedish cancer registries encompassing all individuals aged 18 years to 75 years diagnosed with meningiomas and 1,368 controls from the national population registry, frequency matched by age and sex.
-Like other Hardell group studies, exposure was quantified via written questionnaire and supplementary telephone interviews for certain cases and controls.
+A more recent paper by the Hardell group was released in 2013 from a 2007 to 2009 population-based case-control study of all Swedish regions examining the risk of meningioma brain tumors from exposure to mobile and cordless phones (40).
+The study included 390 meningioma cases from six Swedish cancer registries encompassing all people aged 18 years to 75 years diagnosed with meningiomas and 1,368 controls from the national population registry, frequency matched by age and sex.
+Like other Hardell group studies, exposure was quantified via a written questionnaire and supplementary telephone interviews for certain cases and controls.
 The study found an extremely small but statistically significant increase in risk for every 100 hours of cordless and mobile phone use.

-A consistent theme among Hardell group studies is that high exposure levels and long-term exposure to mobile phones is associated with brain and head/neck cancers.
-A few studies on long-term phone exposure studies from the INTERPHONE group (discussed below) and other researchers have replicated these results, but the association is not unanimous, and it remains unclear whether the adverse associations are due to a true effect or to bias and unmeasured confounding.
+A consistent theme among Hardell group studies is that high exposure levels and long-term exposure to mobile phones are associated with brain, head and neck cancers.
+A few studies on long-term phone exposure studies from the INTERPHONE group (discussed below) and other researchers have replicated these results, but the association is not unanimous, and it remains unclear whether the adverse associations are due to a true effect or bias and unmeasured confounding.
 The Hardell group's overall consistently positive and statistically significant associations are not consistent with the broader case-control literature on mobile phones and cancer endpoints.
-This becomes clearer when considering meta-analysis study results that showed no statistically significant increase in brain or head/neck cancer risk from use of wireless phones (48).
-Some of the Hardell group study results have been questioned due to possible systematic bias, which could be related to the use of a single data source limited to one population for multiple influential publications (47,48).
-Specifically, authors of a 2012 systematic review noted that no validation studies have been completed for the case-control study methods used by Hardell et al., meaning that the extent and direction of bias is impossible to know (48).
-A recent review of the literature by the FDA found that multiple papers by Hardell group authors suffer from overinterpretation bias, where study interpretations are speculative or not supported by results, including two studies from 2013, one from 2015, and another from 2017 (39,42,43,45,47).
+This becomes clearer when considering meta-analysis study results that showed no statistically significant increase in brain or head/neck cancer risk from the use of wireless phones (49).
+Some of the Hardell group study results have been questioned due to possible systematic bias, which could be related to the use of a single data source limited to one population for multiple influential publications (48,49).
+Specifically, authors of a 2012 systematic review noted that no validation studies have been completed for the case-control study methods used by Hardell et al., meaning that the extent and direction of bias are impossible to know (49).
+A recent review of the literature by the FDA found that multiple papers by Hardell group authors suffer from overinterpretation bias, where study interpretations are speculative or not supported by results, including two studies from 2013, one from 2015, and another from 2017 (40,43,44,46,48).
 These factors reduce the ability to infer a causal relationship between phone exposure and cancer endpoints as a result of the studies.
-In addition, arriving at a conclusion for the United States population based solely on case-control results from European cancer studies is difficult due to differences in U.S. and European standards in the infancy of mobile phone technology (49), which is the time frame when the majority of these case-control studies were completed.
+Also, conclusions about the United States population based solely on case-control results from European cancer studies is difficult.
+This is due to differences in United States and European standards in the infancy of mobile phone technology (50), which is the time frame when the majority of these case-control studies were completed.